koenderks/aRtsy/README.md

 #### Stripes

 This type of artwork is based on the concept of [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion).
-The algorithm generates a sequence of brownian motion steps on a two-dimensional surface for each row on the canvas.
+The algorithm generates a sequence of slightly increasing and decreasing values for each row on the canvas.
 Next, it fills these according to their generated value.
 More colors usually make this artwork more interesting.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/stripes/2021-08-23.png' width='270' height='270'>